AshleynWebb/Better-Book-Tracker/README.md

 - `Javascript/Scripts.JS`: The JavaScript file that contains the application logic and functionality.
 - `images/`: A directory containing the images used in the application.

+## Project Organization

+The Better-Book-Tracker project is organized as follows:

+1. Book Search: Users can search for books using the Open Library API and add them directly to their library.

+2. Manual Book Addition: A form is provided for users to manually add books to their library with details such as title, author, description, and reading status.

+3. Library Display: The application displays the user's book library, showing all added books with their details and status.
+Each book entry includes options to edit or delete the book.

+*4. Library Search: Users can search within their own library using a dedicated search function.
+(Still in progress)*

+5. Book Status Chart: A visual representation of the user's reading progress is provided using a pie chart, categorizing books by their reading status.

+6. Data Persistence: The project uses local storage to save the user's library, ensuring that data persists between sessions.

+7. Responsive Design: The application is designed to be responsive, adapting to different screen sizes for optimal usability across devices.

+This organization creates a comprehensive book tracking experience, from adding books to visualizing reading progress, all within a user-friendly interface.

 ## Usage

 1. **Search for Books**: Enter a book title or author in the search input field and click the "Search for a book" button.
 The application will fetch book data from the Open Library API and display the search results.